mrwormhole/virtual-keyboard/README.md

 - Do you plan to add more languages?

-We can consider as long as we don't break existing languages
+We can consider as long as we don't break existing languages, I will not support chinese or japanese due to the complexity it brings.

 - Why Python?